 Why study Psychology with Development and Education?

-You’ll learn the reasons for developmental disorders and psychological challenges, as well as how to provide effective support and treatment.
+You'll cover the theoretical reasons for developmental disorders and psychological challenges, as well as how to provide relevant support and treatment.
 Alongside this, you’ll develop skills in report writing, numeracy, statistics and IT, communication, and analytical thinking.

 This gives you a great start to your career, whatever you decide to do after you graduate.

-You’ll have the option to connect with local organisations, or apply your learning to your current workplace in the work placement module.
+You’ll have the option to connect with local organisations, or apply your learning in the work placement module.

 About your modules